ds4m/topological-data-analysis/machine-learning/README.md

 # ICERM-TRIPODS-Top-ML
 This subfolder contains machine learning examples (no topology yet).

-This repository contains scripts for applying clustering and classification algorithms in Python, and relies on sklearn and numpy.
+This repository contains scripts for applying clustering and classification algorithms in Python.

+Dependencies: numpy, sklearn

 The code in this repository was taken and modified from: http://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html and http://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html.